SeisComP/seiscomp/doc/base/style-guide.rst

      :option:`--help`

+  Result: :option:`--help`.

-  The option must be defined in the description XML file of the module.
+  The option must be defined in the description XML file of the module or global.

 - **Configuration files:** Use the reST ':file:' indicator to refer to files such as configuration files: